kurtosis-tech/kurtosis-docs/architecture.md

 Key features:

-* Testnet services run in Docker containers, so any Dockerized service can be used in a testnet (e.g. Test 1 in the diagram above uses an Oracle database alongside Microservice A)
+* Testnet services run in Docker containers, so any Dockerized service can be used in a testnet (e.g. Test 1 in the diagram above uses an Oracle database alongside Microservice X)
 * Each test receives its own independent testnet running in an isolated Docker subnet, so tests are consistently repeatable and don't interfere with each other
 * Testsuites run as Docker containers, so developers can write tests in any language they please
 * The Kurtosis client library and API container automate the gruntwork of network setup, manipulation, and teardown so tests are easy to write